Deploy Infinite Scale on the Hetzner Cloud

 • Get the ocis container ID using one of the maintenance - Container commands.

-• Copy both the content of the docker internal ocis-config and ocis-data volume to their new local location by issuing the following commands, replace <CONTAINER ID> accordingly:
+• Copy the contents of both the Docker internal ocis-config and ocis-data volumes to their new local locations by issuing the following commands, replacing <CONTAINER ID> accordingly:

 docker cp <CONTAINER ID>:/etc/ocis/. /mnt/config